-The catering and hospitality landscape has changed so much in the last ten years; it is almost unrecognisable – I don’t think any of us could have predicted some of the food and catering trends that we have seen come and go over the last decade.
+The catering and hospitality landscape has changed so much in the last ten years; it is almost unrecognisable – I don’t think any of us could have predicted some of the food and catering and hospitality trends that we have seen come and go over the last decade.

 From the rise of plant-based dishes, increased demand for speedy home-delivery services and disruptive technologies in the way we research, order and eat our food – the catering and hospitality industry shows no signs of stagnating as we move forward into 2020.

-Using my catering and hospitality industry expertise, today I want to share with you a little end-of-year round-up of some of the trends that have been gaining momentum recently, and that will be the ones to watch out for in the new year (and beyond).
+Using my catering and hospitality industry expertise, today I want to share with you a little end-of-year round-up of some of the hospitality trends that have been gaining momentum recently, and that will be the ones to watch out for in the new year (and beyond).

 A recent report conducted on over 70,000 UK businesses, 350 British restaurant owners and 2.085 consumers found that when it comes to eating out – the younger demographics are the ones to watch.